-Fikardos Winery sources all of its Maratheftiko grapes from its own organic vineyards in Pano Arodes village and from three Maratheftiko producers in Kalepia and Kili villages.
+Fikardos Winery sources all of its Maratheftiko grapes from its own organic vineyards in Pano Arodes village and from two Maratheftiko producers in Kalepia and Kili villages.
 All of our Maratheftiko grapes are grown in limestone soil at an altitude of between 450-650 metres above sea level.

 Maratheftiko is one of the rarest red grape varieties in Cyprus.
 Today, although it still represents only 3% of cultivated vineyards on the island, it has become extremely popular among Cyprus winemakers and wine enthusiasts.
 Maratheftiko produces wines with deep, bright red color, soft tannins, high acidity and dark berry and floral aromas.